amerkay/directus-extension-theme-settings/README.md

-# Theme Settings Interface for Directus: Visually Configure Your Frontend Theme's Colors, Fonts, and More
+# Theme Settings Interface Directus Extension: Visually Configure Your Frontend Theme Colors, Fonts, and More

 Interface for chosing harmonized primary &amp; accent colors, font pairings, shadows, rounded corners and more.